TheCreepOfWar/CnC_Generals_Zero_Hour/README.md

 Download Microsoft Visual Studio 6.0 Enterprise (6.00.8168) from WinWorld found [here](https://winworldpc.com/product/microsoft-visual-stu/60).
 Verify md5 and compare against md5 provided in the download.
 Utilize 7zip to extract the files from the ISOs.
-Then follow directions provided on [CodeProject](https://www.codeproject.com/Articles/1191047/Install-Visual-Studio-6-0-on-Windows-10) on how to install, mind the following notes.
+Then follow directions provided on [CodeProject](https://www.codeproject.com/Articles/1191047/Install-Visual-Studio-6-0-on-Windows-10) on how to install, mind the following notes, read them ALL if you have issues.
 NOTE:
   - When you reach step 3, if you are unable to find a compatibility tab within properties then do the following:
     - Right click on SETUP.EXE then click "Troubleshoot compatibility"